 The reductions in manufacturing employment cannot be reversed, with the exception Germany that has meanwhile become an export leader in automobiles.
 There is no way how Italy, US, France, Japan and the UK can create the manufacturing and human capital that would reconstitute industrialization.

-The Information & Communications Technology (ICT) revolution also paved the way for the explosive growth of cross-border data flows noted in progress of digital globalization.
+The Information and Communications Technology (ICT) revolution also paved the way for the explosive growth of cross-border data flows noted in progress of digital globalization.
 According to World Bank data, 46% of the world is online, up from 20%a decade ago.
 The number of cellular subscriptions worldwide now exceeds the planet’s population.
 From 2005 to 2017, the amount of cross-border bandwidth in use grew 148 times larger.
 Some of the traffic being carried reflects companies interacting with their foreign operations, suppliers, and customers.

 While ICT and the internet accelerated trade by reducing transaction costs, the next wave of technologies will have a more varied and complex effect: